ksmithut/skyway/README.md

 Returns an express router that has all of the validation/coercion/parsing associated with each handler.

+- `options.cors` - This is a set of options that you can pass into the [cors](https://www.npmjs.com/package/cors) module.
+The `methods` option will be configured for you for each endpoint so no need to worry about that.
+You also pass in overrides for any of the options (besides methods) by using the `x-cors-options` key in your swagger doc at the root level, on the path level, or on the operation (method) level.

 - `options.handlers` - This should be an object whose keys are the paths defined in your docs, and the values are also objects, whose keys are the methods for those paths, and the values of those methods are express middleware (or